-ATMOFIZER TECHNOLOGIES INC. An - GuruFocus.com
+ATMOFIZER TECHNOLOGIES INC. AN - GuruFocus.com

 - Atmofizer destroys SARS-CoV-2 by over 99.99% in 45 minutes

 These results are based on third-party laboratory tests at 180 minutes of continuous device operation.
-The Food and Drug Administration (FDA) has not evaluated Atmofizer technology.
+The FDA has not evaluated Atmofizer technology.
 Atmofizer ONE has not been reviewed or approved by the FDA.
 SARS-CoV-2 data is based on Third-Party Testing of Phi-6 Bacteriophage, a surrogate microorganism for SARS-CoV-2.

 About Atmofizer Technologies Inc.